“What’s the ROI?” is the question benefits teams hear every year—usually right when renewals hit and leadership wants clean answers.

 1) Claims delta (medical + Rx): the classic layer—done correctly

-This is the ROI everyone expects to see, and it matters.
-It’s also the layer most likely to mislead you if you don’t control for basic variables like enrollment shifts, plan design changes, and timing.
+Everyone expects to see claims delta.
+And it matters.
+But it’s also the layer most likely to mislead you if you don’t control for basic variables like enrollment shifts, plan design changes, and timing.

 One more reality check: prevention-driven savings often take time.
 If someone expects a meaningful total-claims drop in 90 days, they’re not asking for ROI—they’re asking for a miracle.